The Open Group: Certification

-Members come together at The Open Group quarterly, regionals, and industry events, and member meetings.

 Collaboration Services

 The Open Group also provides a range of services, from initial setup and ongoing operational support to collaboration, standards and best practices development, and assistance with market impact activities.
 They assist organizations with setting business objectives, strategy and procurement, and also provide certification and test development.
 This includes services to the government agencies, suppliers, and companies or organizations set up by governments.